-Graduates will learn executive business competencies, professional leadership, and strategic and creative thinking skills that will help them ethically solve problems that occur in the global business environment in culturally sensitive ways.
+Graduates learn executive business competencies, professional leadership, and strategic and creative thinking skills that will help them ethically solve problems which occur in the global business environment in culturally sensitive ways.

-All courses are offered during the day at the Harborside Campus.
+All courses are offered at the Harborside Campus.
 Each course is completed in an 8-week hybrid model; students meet in class once per week.
 Admission is offered in the fall and spring semesters.
 Students with an interest in developing new connections and a desire to complete the program quickly are prime candidates.
 Students are expected to have completed all foundation courses before the start of classes.
-Students will be given the opportunity to gain important work setting experience through the development of an action research project.
+Students are given the opportunity to gain important work setting experience through the development of an action research project.

 The one-year program is identical to the traditional program except that all courses are offered in an 8-week hybrid model and students complete 4 courses per semester, including the summer term.

 Master of Business Administration - One Year Program